VU-IVM/DamageScanner/docs/how-to/overview.md

 `DamageScanner()` is a Python toolkit for direct damage assessments of natural hazards.
 While originally designed for flood risk analysis, it can be used for **any hazard** where vulnerability can be expressed as a **one-dimensional curve** (e.g., flood depth, wind speed, ground shaking).

-The tool is optimized for both **raster-based hazards** and **vector-based assets** (e.g., roads, power plants, buildings).
+The tool is optimized for both **raster-based** (e.g. land use) and **vector-based** (e.g., roads, power plants, buildings) damage assessments.
 This page walks you through how it works, and what is required for running a successful analysis.

 > 📚 For a very extensive overview of real-world examples, please refer to the [GlobalInfraRisk documentation](https://vu-ivm.github.io/GlobalInfraRisk/).

 ---

-## 🧠 Core Workflow
+## Core Workflow

 The DamageScanner logic consists of three key steps: